You can start saving kiwi in your area right now. There are many resources available to help you and people to give you a hand to get started!

 Most adult kiwi deaths in Northland are caused by dogs.
 This reduces the average kiwi lifespan from over 60 to just 14 years.
 To protect kiwi simply avoid taking your dog into kiwi areas, and tie up your dog at night and when you leave your property.
 All wandering dogs are a threat to kiwi and other wildlife.
 If you see a wandering dog in the Kiwi Coast call Animal control on 0800 362 468.

-Talk to your neighbours, start your own community-led Landcare group or join an existing project.
-By working together we can make a real difference.
-When kiwi “safe zones” connect up, it will create more areas for kiwi to roam safely.
+Talk to your neighbours, start your own community-led group or join an existing project.

-- Find out about existing Landcare Groups in your area
+- Find out about existing community groups and projects in your area

 - Signup to our email newsletter to find out about events and news

 - Contact Ngaire the Kiwi Coast Coordinator to get advice and help